mihir-kanzariya/yto_blog_posts/03_nextjs_github_blogging_system.md

 3. The HTML is sanitized to prevent XSS attacks using `rehype-sanitize`
 4. Finally, the clean HTML is stringified into the final output

 This pipeline is extensible - you can add transformations for things like syntax highlighting, math equations, or custom components by inserting additional processing steps.
+These aren't included yet, but could be added.

 ## Static Generation